History & honours

 A very brief history

 Railway Union Bowling Club was founded in 1904 and is the second oldest bowling club in Dublin.
-It was a founder member of the Irish Free State Bowling League (now the Bowling League of Ireland - BLI), which was instituted in 1927 to promote the game of bowls in the Republic of Ireland.
+It was a founder member of the Irish Free State Bowling League (now Irish Lawn Bowls - ILB), which was instituted in 1927 to promote the game of bowls in the Republic of Ireland.

 Our bowling green is the oldest green currently in use in Ireland.
 Originally consisting of three rinks, it's now a six-rink full-size green playable in both directions.
 (North/South and East/West).

-The club has enjoyed success in Bowling League of Ireland competitions over the years, winning all of the BLI Junior Cups at various stages (see our Club honours section below for further details).
+The club has enjoyed success in Irish Lawn Bowls competitions over the years, winning all of the ILB Junior Cups at various stages (see our Club honours section below for further details).

-We won BLI Div 3 for the first time in 2012, and followed that up by winning BLI Div 2, again for the first time, in 2014.
-We've spent most of the time since then in Div 1, though we dropped back down to Div 2 last year so we'll be competing there in 2023.
+We won the ILB 3rd Division for the first time in 2012, and followed that up by winning the ILB 2nd Division, again for the first time, in 2014.
+We've spent most of the time since then in the top Division (now knowns as the Premier Division), though we dropped back down to the 2nd Division (now called Saturday Division 1) in 2022 and currently compete there.

 Finals appearances & honours